 Judiciary, Tax, Tech/Telecom

-- Assisted clients in achieving their desired results in legislation including measures ranging from bankruptcy reform, immigration, intellectual property, arbitration, and a freely functioning internet
+- Assisted clients in achieving their desired results in legislation including measures ranging from bankruptcy reform, immigration, intellectual property, arbitration, competition policy, regulatory reform, and a freely functioning internet

 - Served as Comment Editor of the Law Review at the University of Pennsylvania

 - Named one of the 50 most influential staffers on Capitol Hill

 - More than 35 years of Congressional, Executive Branch, and lobbying experience

 - Reagan Administration, including assistant to the General Counsel, Department of Education; General Counsel, U.S. Commission on Civil Rights; Deputy Assistant Attorney General, Civil Rights Division, U.S. Department of Justice

 - US Senate Judiciary Committee, several positions for Senator Orrin Hatch, including Chief Counsel